Your Call

 What’s Up?

-Condition were perfect on Thursday morning: cloudy bright conditions with with an 18 mph wind from the southeast.
+Conditions were perfect on Thursday morning: cloudy bright conditions with an 18 mph wind from the southeast.
 There was not much going on until about 9am when the tide began to ebb.
 Both Bob and I had some very good chances with Ospreys catching and carrying fish.
-Bob of course had three chances with pelicans attacking an Osprey and trying to stay the fish.
+Bob of course had three chances with pelicans attacking an Osprey and trying to steal its fish.
 I had none of those :-(.
 I need to stay closer to Mr. Eastman as he appears to be the Pelican Whisperer.

 We stayed in on Thursday afternoon with clear skies and an east wind.
 On Friday morning the forecast was for a northwest wind and clear skies at sunrise followed by increasing cloudiness.
 I told Bob that we might have some good sunrise silhouette opportunities.
 We did.
 Things were pretty dead again until the tide began to recede.
 Once again, the Ospreys began fishing and catching.
 With the W/NW wind in our face and the North Jetty closed, even the cloudy skies did not help much.
 Just before we left, we were at the end of the jetty and had a decent chance with an Osprey carrying a fish right above us.